 Employees may choose vision coverage through David Vision, EyeMed, or MetLife through the School Employees Benefits Board (SEBB).
 Vision plans cover both routine vision exams and vision hardware.
 Benefits renew from date of service to date of service.

 A life insurance policy is provided to each benefit eligible employee through MetLife in the amount of $35,000.

 Each employee has the opportunity to purchase additional life insurance from MetLife at competitive group rates at their own expense, through payroll deduction.

 Employees are provided with a long-term disability policy through The Standard that provides for the continuation of pay up to $400 per month (you must be disabled for 90 days to begin receiving benefits).

 You may set aside pre-tax dollars to pay for eligible medical, dental and vision expenses not covered by insurance as well as dependent childcare or disabled dependent care expenses.
 In addition you are automatically enrolled in the premium conversion plan so that any payroll deduction for benefits is taken from pre-tax (gross) pay.
 The plan runs from January 1st through December 31st.

 EMPLOYEE ASSISTANCE PROGRAM

-Employees and their families have access to the EAP plan effective December 1st through Mutual of Omaha.
+Employees and their families have access to the EAP plan through EAP WASHINGTON STATE.
 This provides a full spectrum of mental health and substance abuse services as well as referral services for legal advice, financial services, etc through the EAP Website (eap.wa.gov/worklife).
 For more details, visit the PSD Portal and click Employee Assistance Program (EAP) near the bottom of the page.